cheat.sh/share/intro.txt

 Though it's perfectly possible to access cheat.sh using {1curl} (or any other

-HTTP client) alone, there is a special client, that has several advantages
+HTTP client) alone, there is a special client that has several advantages

-comparing to plain curling: {2cht.sh}.
+over plain curling: {2cht.sh}.

 To install the client in {2~/bin}: